LIBERTY

 proof must be on the party levying the tax to comply with due process.
 Speiser

-545. It is the responsibility of government to prove the existence of a tax; a
+US 545.
+It is the responsibility of government to prove the existence of a

-taxpayer must be liable for the tax.
-Tax liability is a condition precedent to
+must be liable for the tax.
+Tax liability is a condition precedent to the

-the demand.
-Merely demanding payment, even repeatedly, does not cause
+demand.
+Merely demanding payment, even repeatedly, does not cause liability.”

-“criminal offense.”
-Clarification of what must be conveyed in a “known legal
+offense.”
+Clarification of what must be conveyed in a “known legal duty”

-duty” can be observed in adjudication of void for vagueness cases Endless
+can be observed in adjudication of void for vagueness cases Endless citations

-citations can be given where the court has related a “penal statute (must)
+can be given where the court has related a “penal statute (must) define

-define the criminal offense with sufficient definiteness that ordinary
+the criminal offense with sufficient definiteness that ordinary people can

-people can understand what conduct is prohibited and in a manner that does not
+understand what conduct is prohibited and in a manner that does not encourage

-encourage arbitrary and discriminatory enforcement.”
-Kolender v Lawson, 461
+arbitrary and discriminatory enforcement.”
+Kolender v Lawson, 461 US

 F3d 976; US v Harris, 185 F3d 999.
 The